Maine Driving to Endanger Defense Attorney

 There are a number of defenses an experienced defense attorney can use to defend a reckless driving charge.
 Many drivers with clean records are able to avoid conviction by plead no contest and reckless charges in exchange for a guilty plea will come with a pre-agreed upon sentence.
 For others who are looking to fight the charges they face, a DUI attorney from our firm can help you find the best option for your case.
 Though the circumstances of every case are different, some defense strategies include the following:

 - No property damage or injuries were caused

 - Driver was not informed of his/her rights

 - Road conditions required adapted driving

 If you have been charged with a DUI in Maine, call our office right away.
-Our lawyers will go over your entire case to find the best defense strategy.
+Our defense lawyers will go over your entire case to find the best defense strategy.
 Whether you have been charged with reckless driving or an OUI and are looking to get your charges reduced, we can help you.
 Call us now to get started.